Photo: Michael Dwyer/Associated Press

 The Blues were in last place in the NHL on January 3, 2019 and were seriously considering trading veterans for picks and prospects and embarking on a rebuild.
 However, the then found themselves on an 11-game winning streak, the longest such streak in franchise history.
 At the end of the streak, they found themselves in third place in the Central Division and in playoff position.
 By the end of the season, they were just a single point away from finishing first in the Central.
 Their official regular season finish was third place, but they tied for second in points in the Central Division with the Winnipeg Jets in points, with the Jets finishing ahead of them based on tie breakers.
 The first place Nashville Predators had just one more point than both the Blues and the Jets.

 This turnaround is similar to the 2007-08 season for the Capitals.
-The Capitals were in last place on November 22, after a quarter of the season and were four points behind Buffalo for the league’s worst record.
-At the time, their chances of winning the Steven Stamkos lottery in the 2009 NHL Entry Draft looked much better than their chances of making the playoffs.
+The Capitals were in last place on November 22, after a quarter of the season and were two points behind the Los Angelse Kings for the worst record in the NHL and four points behind Buffalo for the worst record in the Eastern Conference.
+At the time, their chances of winning the Steven Stamkos lottery in the 2008 NHL Entry Draft looked much better than their chances of making the playoffs.
 The Caps had not been a good team in the years immediately prior, finishing in last place in their division two years in a row and three years in a row if their last season before the 2004-05 lockout was counted.
 Still, many people around the NHL were expecting their multitude of prospects to have begun maturing by this point in their rebuild.
 The team remained in sole possession of last place until December 10, when they tied the Los Angeles Kings in points.
 By December 15, they passed the Kings in points but remained in last place in the Eastern Conference as Christmas Day rolled around.
 By January 1, they were tied with the Tampa Bay Lightning for the fewest points in the Eastern Conference but ahead of the Kings in points overall.
 By the time the season ended, they had made an incredible late season run to finish in first place in the Southeast Division and make the playoffs, where they were unfortunately ousted in the first round by the Philadelphia Flyers in seven games.

 Coaches’ Corner: Promoting an Interim Coach